 Museum Development (MD) is a programme of developmental support targeted at Accredited museums, art galleries and historic houses across the United Kingdom.

 The primary funder of Museum Development in England is Arts Council England (£12.4 Million in 2018-22).
 The programme in England is delivered in the nine regions by a Museum Development provider.
-In the other three countries, museum development is delivered by Welsh Government (Museums, Libraries and Archives Division), Museums Galleries Scotland and Northern Ireland Museums Council.
+In the devolved nations, museum development is delivered by Welsh Government (Museums, Libraries and Archives Division), Museums Galleries Scotland and Northern Ireland Museums Council.

 Each programme has some national strands and some regional variation, responding to the needs of local museums.
 Broadly speaking, museum development support includes advice, guidance, training and the administration of small grants.
 The aim of these interventions is to help museums to strengthen their governance, collections management, learning and engagement activities, workforce and commercial operations to increase their relevance to the communities they serve.